Counseling Services Staff

 Rosalva earned a Master of Arts degree in Clinical Psychology at the University of Texas Pan American.
 While stationed at Fort Bragg, NC, she earned a Bachelor of Science at Fayetteville State University.
 She is a Licensed Professional Counselor (LPC) certified by the State of Texas.
 During her internship, she provided services to At Risk Population (Families and Individuals).
 She also taught parenting classes in English and Spanish.
 Further, as a combat Army Veteran she is familiar with issues that affect military families such as Deployment, Reintegration, and Readjustment.
 Her counseling techniques include Cognitive Behavioral Therapy, Solution-Focused Brief Therapy, and Sand Tray and Art Techniques.
 Rosalva’s philosophy is that to experience joy and harmony, one must at least attempt to live a balanced life (physically, emotionally, spiritually, and socially) and she enjoys helping others do the same.
 She likes spending time with family, especially her two grandchildren, and playing with her two rescued dogs.
 Her hobbies consist of reading, dancing, drawing, and traveling.

-Laurel Clement is a Licensed Professional Counselor in the state of Texas.
-Laurel is a graduate of the University of Texas of the Permian Basin and received a master’s degree in Clinical Psychology.
-Her therapeuticexperience includes depression, bipolar disorder, anxiety, trauma/PTSD, veteran issues, academic counseling, clients with disabilities, ADHD, mindfulness, resiliency practices, and grief/loss.
+Laura Clement is a Licensed Professional Counselor in the state of Texas.
+Laura is a graduate of the University of Texas of the Permian Basin and received a master’s degree in Clinical Psychology.
+Her therapeutic experience includes depression, bipolar disorder, anxiety, trauma/PTSD, veteran issues, clients with disabilities, ADHD, mindfulness, resiliency practices, and grief/loss.
 She utilizes various approaches in counseling including CognitiveBehavior Therapy, Acceptance Commitment Therapy, Cognitive Processing Therapy, and Person-Centered Therapy.

 “I believe people have unique strengths to improve their lives, and I am honored to be a part of their journey toward helping them make their lives work better."